Fundeluk/nswi041-exams/seminar-work.md

 View > Command Pallete... > Markdown All in One: Print current document to HTML

 Follow https://plantuml.com/
+This diagram provides a clear overview of the interactions and functionalities within the educational system from the perspective of both students and teachers.

 [*Describe the diagram in a short paragraph.
 Describe each use case from the diagram in the detail from the lecture in a separate subsection.*]